Elio-hanna/CNN/README.md

-# GluonCV_Training_Inference_Classification_API
+# CNN_Training_Inference_Classification_API

-This is a repository for a classification training and inference API using the tensorflow keras.
+This is a repository for basic CNN classification training and inference API using the tensorflow keras and CIFAR-10 Dataset.
 It's supported on both Windows and Linux Operating systems.

 # Build_the_API